Zephyr417/Sales-Performance-Analysis/README.md

 # Analysis

-## 1. How is total sales revenue and paying customers trending month-over-month
+## 1. How is total sales revenue and paying customers trending

 To analyze the month-over-month trend of total sales revenue and paying customers, both metrics were aggregated by region, and the month-over-month growth rates were calculated.
 A donut chart was then created to visualize the comparison, providing a clear overview of the overall sales performance.